NZRS/wavetrace/README.rst

 Wavetrace
 **********
-A Python 3.5 module to produce radio signal strength reports given radio transmitter data and elevation data for the study region.
+A Python 3.5 package designed to produce radio signal strength reports given radio transmitter data and topography data around the transmitters.
 Uses `SPLAT! <http://www.qsl.net/kd2bd/splat.html>`_ to do the math.